sund0g/linux-distro-testing/README.md

 * To shut down and remove any volumes that may have been created

 		docker-compose down --volumes
-* To shut down and remove all the distro images [^2]
+* To shut down and remove all the distro images <sup>[2](#fn2)</sup>

 		docker-compose down --rmi all

+---

-[^1]: Not using the [attach](https://docs.docker.com/engine/reference/commandline/attach/) command because exiting from the shell will detach and stop the container, which may not be the desired behavior during testing.
+<a name="fn1">1</a>: Not using the [attach](https://docs.docker.com/engine/reference/commandline/attach/) command because exiting from the shell will detach and stop the container, which may not be the desired behavior during testing.

-[^2]: Refer to the [docker-compose down documentation](https://docs.docker.com/compose/reference/down/) for details on the images to be removed.
+<a name="fn2">2</a>: Refer to the [docker-compose down documentation](https://docs.docker.com/compose/reference/down/) for details on the images to be removed.
 An alternative method is to remove each of the images with `docker image rm <image id>`